Jaago (2010 film): Plot

-Every year, Comilla XI plays friendly football match against India's Tripura XI.
-But unfortunately they lost every match over the years.
+Every year, Comilla XI plays friendly football matches against India's Tripura XI.
+But unfortunately they lose every match over the years.
 But this year they had a strong team, led by Shamim (Ferdous Ahmed) who is very passionate about football.
-He, along with local boys runs a football academy named Azad Boys.
+He, along with local boys run a football academy named Azad Boys.
 He requests former Shadhin Bangla Football Team member Safu Bhai (Tariq Anam Khan) to coach the team.
 But he rejects and says football doesn't give you anything.
-But one day, members of Comilla XI met a road accident.
+But one day, members of Comilla XI had a road accident.
 All the players were wounded and some of them died.
-But captain of Tripura XI talked dishonourably that it saved their time mentioning they would've won the match very easily.
-As a result, amateurs of Azad boys Dared to dream and wanted to play re-match.
+But the captain of Tripura XI talked dishonourably that it saved their time mentioning they would've won the match very easily.
+As a result, amateurs of Azad boys Dared to dream and wanted to play a re-match.
 Regarding their bravery Safu agreed to coach them.
 They practiced hard and played with real hearts to save the pride of Comilla.